November 1, 2019 / Esther Choy

 However, just saying the words “wholly separate country” isn’t nearly as powerful as using the map-based, real-time Story-Picture to drive the message home.

 Here’s the kicker.
 What do you think that straight line represents?
 It represents nothing!
 The line didn’t represent an official border, but it helped the presenter make his next point.

 Use a similar visual approach when you are in a conversation where you need the message to resonate but know it will be hard to communicate.

 Having familiar roles of “the talker” and “the listener” can feel safe, but it can lead to stale relationships where we assume we know exactly what to expect from each other.
 Reversing the roles can give us a new level of appreciation for each other.

-Whether you’re a frequent talker needing to brush up on your listening skills, or a frequent listener wanting to speak up, we can help.
+Whether you’re a frequent talker needing to brush up on your listening skills, or a frequent listener wanting to speak up, we can help you rework those conversation patterns.
 We provide customized services to help you succeed.
 Give us a shout!
 Schedule a complimentary working session with us today.
 For more tips and insights on storytelling, sign up for our monthly guide.
 Also, Esther’s book, Let the Story Do the Work (published by HarperCollins Leadership), is full of storytelling advice, tools and templates!

 Better Every Story